 Interventional Cardiology, Endoscopy, and Cardiac Rhythm Management are the major sources of revenue for the company.
 Here's why:

 Boston Scientific spends a significant portion of its revenues on research and development.
 As a result, it has been able to launch many self-manufactured products in the market.
 In the last few years, the company has launched a few new devices in its major segments.
-For instance, the company launched its RESONATE™ cardiac resynchronization therapy defibrillator (CRT-D) systems in Europe in 2017, and it has been fueling defibrillator growth.
+This has been fueling the top-line growth.

 Stringent healthcare regulations have implemented checks on the pricing structure of medical device companies, which could have a negative impact on global revenue growth.